Lithium876/WeatherWatch-TechnicalEval/README.md

 # UPDATE

-This program now support more than just Kingston and Montego Bay.
+This program now supports more than just Kingston and Montego Bay.

 See newly supported locations below:
 * Kingston